nice-digital/nice-design-system/components/nds-filters/README.md

 </FilterSummary>
 ```

+###### additional props

+Any additional props are spread on to the first `div` element, useful for accessibility or data attributes.

 ##### `<FilterPanel />`

 ###### className

 - Type: `string`

-Any additional classes that you would like applied to the `<FilterPanel>` component
+Any additional classes that you would like applied to the `<FilterPanel />` component

 ```js
 <FilterPanel heading="A filter panel" className="mb--f" />